Battery Equivalents and Replacements

 Note: Some manufacturers offer battery holders for D-size cells (34.2 x 61.5 mm), which have lower capacity (4-6 Ah NiCd, 8-12 Ah NiMH), but are often easier to find than F-size cells (33 x 91 mm).

-Most rechargeable lanterns that are offered on the market use either non-rechargeable spring-top 6-volt lantern batteries or they feature built-in high-capacity rechargeable lithium-ion batteries which are recharged via USB port and chargers.
+Note: Most rechargeable camping lanterns that are offered on the market use either rechargeable spring-top 6-volt lantern batteries or feature built-in high-capacity rechargeable lithium-ion batteries, which are recharged via USB ports and chargers.

 Long Story Short: If You are looking for a 6-volt lantern battery, go for a spring-top non-rechargeable 6-volt lantern battery from reputable brands.